This page provides support for small and medium sized enterprises (SMEs) on bidding for government contracts.

 Cite evidence in your bid.
 If you say your system will show or do something, prove it: include a screen shot of how it works or other tangible evidence.

-The Mystery Shopper service allows government suppliers and potential government suppliers to raise concerns anonymously about unfair public sector procurement practice.
+Public Procurement Review Service service allows government suppliers and potential government suppliers to raise concerns anonymously about unfair public sector procurement practice.
 The government can then investigate and resolve these concerns.
 It also conducts spot checks on government buyers.